 Water is usually the best choice before, during, and after physical activity.
 But a sports drink may be useful if children and teens have exercised intensely or for a long period of time.
 It can help hydrate them and replace electrolytes.

-Children and teens use carbohydrate for energy.
+Children and teens use carbohydratecarbohydrate for energy.
 A balanced diet gives them the carbohydrates and electrolytes they need.
 They don't need extra carbohydrates and electrolytes from sports drinks, even after brief physical activity or exercise.

-If your child takes part in intense or long-lasting activities or exercises, talk to your doctor or a registered dietitian.
+If your child takes part in intense or long-lasting activities or exercises, talk to your doctor or a registered dietitianregistered dietitian.
 They can tell you how to best use sports drinks.

 References

-Current as of: September 20, 2023
+Current as of: October 7, 2024

-Author: Ignite Healthwise, LLC Staff
+Author: Ignite Healthwise, LLC StaffIgnite Healthwise, LLC Staff

-Clinical Review Board
+Clinical Review BoardClinical Review Board

-All Healthwise education is reviewed by a team that includes physicians, nurses, advanced practitioners, registered dieticians, and other healthcare professionals.
+All Ignite Healthwise, LLC education is reviewed by a team that includes physicians, nurses, advanced practitioners, registered dieticians, and other healthcare professionals.

 This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
-Your use of this information means that you agree to the Terms of Use.
-Learn how we develop our content.
+Your use of this information means that you agree to the Terms of UseTerms of Use.
+Learn how we develop our contenthow we develop our content.

 Related Links